Yash Dasgupta

-Yash Dasgupta (born as Debashish Dasgupta on 10 October 1985) is an Indian actor, television personality, politician.
-He works Hindi and Bengali Film industry.
-He started his career in television, and his movie debut was in the 2016 Bengali film Gangster, his upcoming Bollywood debut film Yaariyan 2.
-He was listed as the most desirable man in the Calcutta Times list of Most Desirable men in 2014, 2015 and 2020.
+Yash Dasgupta (born as Debashish Dasgupta; 10 October 1985) is an Indian actor, producer and TV personality active in Bengali and Hindi entertainment.
+He began with television dramas and debuted in the Bengali film Gangster (2016).
+He later debuted in Hindi with Yaariyan 2 (2023).
+His first appearance in Bengali cinema was in a antagonist role in Pagal Premi (2007) He was listed as the most desirable man in the Calcutta Times list of Most Desirable Men in 2014, 2015 and 2020.

-Dasgupta appeared in Bojhena Se Bojhena and Na Aana Is Des Laado.
+Dasgupta appeared in the TV soap operas Bojhena Se Bojhena and Na Aana Is Des Laado.
 In 2006 he won the Glam King title in the Unish Kuri Streax Glam Hunt held in Kolkata.
 Dasgupta is also a politician and belongs to the Bharatiya Janata Party since 17 February 2021.

 Early life

 Yash Dasgupta was born to Dipak Dasgupta and Jayati Dasgupta.
 His real name is Debashish.
-He has lived in Delhi, Mumbai, Madhya Pradesh, Sikkim among others and attended different schools.